Spring 2022 applications are now open!

 If you have studied abroad as part of a degree received in the United States or Canada (i.e. transfer credits from abroad), no WES evaluation is needed - provided these units are showing on your US/Canadian degree transcript.
 If you wish to receive transfer units for any courses earned outside of the United States/Canada that are not showing on a US/Canadian degree transcript, we do need a foreign credential evaluation for these courses.

 CIIS is a university deeply committed to diversity, inclusion, and advocating for social justice.
-The university, guided by these principles, is offering forty $5,000 Diversity Scholarships for the academic year 2019-2020.
+The university, guided by these principles, will disburse forty-six $5,000 Diversity Scholarships for the academic year 2021-2022.
 In line with our institutional mission of embracing traditions that enhance social and political liberation, these scholarships are intended to support the recruitment of a diverse student body, particularly students historically underrepresented in higher education.
-Apply for the Fall 2019 semester by July 15, 2019 via this application link below.
-Start the Diversity Scholarship application now!
+The Diversity Scholarship priority application deadline for Fall 2021 was July 15, 2021 at 8:59pm PT.